anupam2005/AzureCertificationPrep/README.md

 An **Application Gateway** is similar to a load balancer, but it can *redirect traffic* based on attributes in the HTTP request, the request coming in from the internet.
 You can have a VM handling video, one handling images and so on.
 Application Gateways do not handle traffic security, nor manage any virtual networks.

+**Azure Application Gateway** is a web traffic load balancer that enables you to manage traffic to your web applications.
+They are aware of the much more abstract **high-level layer 7 in the OSI model**, meaning the load balancer **understands HTTP headers and can do things such as routing requests to different places based on the URL of a web request**.

 **Azure Virtual Network** enables *Azure resources to securely communicate with each other*, the internet, and on-premises networks.
 Key scenarios that you can accomplish a virtual network include: *communication of Azure resources with the internet, communication between Azure resources, communication with on-premises resources, filtering network traffic, routing network traffic, and integration*

 A **VPN gateway** is an important part of a hybrid Azure infrastructure.
 It allows *encrypted traffic* to flow between *on-premises services and Azure services*.

+An **Azure VPN Gateway** consists of a **Virtual Network, a secure connection called a tunnel, and an on-premises network and gateway**.

 A **CDN** keeps a recent copy of your web application and can deliver this much faster to users close to an endpoint.
 CDNs can handle a lot more data than a typical web server, which makes it ideal to handle traffic spikes as well.
 CDNs don't generally handle individual traffic routing rules, nor security.